deepmodeling/deepmd-kit/README.md

 $ ls
 conf.gro  graph.pb  water.json
 ```
 `conf.gro` is the file that provides the initial coordinates and/or velocities of all atoms in the system.
 It is of Gromacs `gro` format.
-Details of this format can be find in [this website](http://manual.gromacs.org/current/online/gro.html).
-It should be notice that the length unit of the `gro` format is **nm** rather than A.
+Details of this format can be found in [this website](http://manual.gromacs.org/current/online/gro.html).
+It should be noticed that the length unit of the `gro` format is **nm** rather than A.

 `graph.pb` is the frozen model.